Tipping

 Concierge

-The Dancers
+The Exotic Dancers

 Your Casino Host and Dealers

 As far as the casino dealers go, we've always felt lucky when we tip the dealers.
-Everybody has their routines and systems for gambling, if you're winning, then being a little liberal with your winnings might keep a lot going.
-On the flip side, if you’re losing, then a small gratuity to the dealer might change your luck.
+Everybody has their routines and systems for gambling.
+If you're winning, then being a little liberal with your winnings might keep a lot going.
+On the flip side, if you're losing, a small gratuity to the dealer might change your luck.
 This depends on the tables you're playing at and what the minimum requirement is to play.
 We like to use the $5 table minimum.
-For example, if you're playing for an hour a $5 to $10 tip to the dealer would be appreciated.
+For example, if you're playing for an hour, a $5 to $10 tip to the dealer would be appreciated.
+Some Casino Hosts are not allowed to take cash, but a gift card or a bottle of alcohol might work, and some might accept casino chips.

 Your VIP Host